Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

-# Deploying a bicep file
+# Deploying a Bicep file

 Bicep files can be directly deployed via the Az CLI or PowerShell Az module, so the standard deployment commands (i.e. `az deployment group create` or `New-AzResourceGroupDeployment`) will "just work" with a `.bicep` file.
 You will need Az CLI version 2.20.0+ or PowerShell Az module version 5.6.0+.

-## Deploy bicep file to a resource group
+## Deploy Bicep file to a resource group

 **Az CLI**: